 The practicum will explore the application of knowledge gained from the theoretical courses taken in the first half of the Certificate.
 Students will work with an organization with a mandate to translate knowledge into action: projects can be completed remotely, and may be carried out with a student’s current employer or another organization with which a student may already be associated.
 Alternatively, the practicum instructor can organize a practicum placement for a student.
 Examples of projects that could be conducted during a practicum include establishing a KMB strategy for an organization, creating KMB materials that would meet the organization’s needs, researching and writing a column in a local newspaper, or participating in a virtual KMB internship at Bishop’s University’s Research Office.
 At the end of the practicum, students will submit a portfolio that would include the KMB projects that they have led and/or supported over its duration, a preliminary evaluation of these projects, as well as a journal outlining how previous study of KMB theories and of science communication informed their practicum experience.

 Courses will be offered starting in May 2021.
 The first 6 weeks of the program will consist of online course activities; students will then conduct their practicum over an additional 6 weeks.
 Students enrolled in this program will have full-time status at Bishop’s University.

 Individuals wishing to apply to this program must have an undergraduate degree in any field from a recognized university, with at least a B standing in the final two years of study.
 All prospective students must provide a statement of interest (maximum 500 words) explaining their objectives for taking this program and their plans for completing the practicum component.
-For students coming from non-English or French-speaking curriculums, a proof of proficiency in English in accordance with the general application procedures stipulated in the 2019-2020 Academic Calendar.
+For students coming from non-English or French-speaking curriculums, a proof of proficiency in English in accordance with the general application procedures stipulated in the Academic Calendar will also be required.
 Students with knowledge of research methods applied regularly in Psychology, Sports Studies and Biology (Health) will be given priority.